 Peter Xing is an executive member of the Science Party.
-He works as a manager in a large accounting firm after completing a Bachelor of Commerce and Law and a Masters in Taxation.
+He works as a manager in a large professional services firm after completing a Bachelor of Commerce and Law and a Masters in Taxation.
 Born in Harbin, China, his family migrated to Australia when he was 7 years old and he has since lived in Sydney for over 22 years.
 An enthusiast for research and development in artificial intelligence and biotechnology, Peter has been helping to grow the futurist and transhumanist community in Australia.

 Social Media Officer

 Dr Stephen McCormick is an executive member and the Social Media Officer for the Science Party.
 He was raised in Melbourne's outer south-east and attended one of Victoria's most disadvantaged schools, prompting him to take a keen interest in how to improve Australia's public education system.
 Steve holds a Bachelor's degree in physics and mathematics, an honours degree in mathematics, and a PhD in mathematical physics, all from Monash University.
 From 2007 until 2014 he worked as a teaching associate at Monash University, primarily teaching mathematics support classes.
 Steve is now a research fellow at the University of New England, where he lectures mathematics and researches problems pertaining to general relativity.